 - In the Import Site menu, select V5.

-- Enter your Squarespace 5 account name and password.
-Your account name is the first part of your Squarespace 5 URL.
+- In the Account URL or Login field, enter your login, which is the first part of your Squarespace 5 URL.
 For example, if your full Squarespace 5 URL is https://yoursite.squarespace.com, you'll enter yoursite.

 - Click Begin Import.
 Your content import will begin.
 You'll see a Processing label and a progress bar.
 The length of time this takes depends on how much content your Squarespace 5 site has.